EKIVANC/ClosestPairProblem/README.md

 * No maximum limit for points.

 # Usage instructions

+<b>Note: The source code was developed by using Eclipse ide but the instruction was given for a common test environment.
+If you are using Eclipse or similar IDE you can download the source file and open the existing java project with your IDE.</b>

-*  <b>Checking JDK: </b> The provided solution is developed with Java version 8, hence JDK should be installed to the test machine.
+1-  <b>Checking JDK: </b> The provided solution is developed with Java version 8, hence JDK should be installed to the test machine.
 To check if you have proper JDK, type the following command on terminal.

  <b>javac -version</b>

  You should see your installed version of Java on the terminal.
-*  <b>Compiling the Java files: </b> Download the source code, open terminal and navigate to "ClosestPairProblem/src" in the project directory, Type the following command to compile Java
+2-  <b>Compiling the Java files: </b> Download the source code, open terminal and navigate to "ClosestPairProblem/src" in the project directory, Type the following command to compile Java

 Command:  <b>javac assignment/Runner.java </b>

-*  <b>Runing the application: </b> To run this application, open terminal and navigate to "ClosestPairProblem/src" in the project directory, then type the following command:
+3-  <b>Runing the application: </b> To run this application, open terminal and navigate to "ClosestPairProblem/src" in the project directory, then type the following command:
 Command: <b> java assignment.Runner </b> you should see the following message: